 For me, one of the biggest challenges of leadership is not in leading in time of success, but rather leading in times of failure.
 When everything is going well, nearly any leader can motivate their teams and help them to do good work.
-Companies delivering big market share and profits can investment and provide generous benefits; sports teams who are the top of their league can easily recruit and create a legacy.
+Companies delivering big market share and profits can invest and provide generous benefits; sports teams who are the top of their league can easily recruit and create a legacy.

 Success is self-fulfilling and empowering.